annotorious/annotorious-v1/readme.md

 Annotorious is an Open Source image annotation toolkit written in JavaScript.
 Online demos are available [on our project Website](https://annotorious.github.io).

+Are you looking for toolkit written in jQuery to annotate an image by dragging and dropping annotations?
+Check out [this project](https://github.com/AntoninoBonanno/DragDropAnnotate).

 ## Getting Started

 Instructions on getting started using Annotorious on your own Web pages are [on the project Website](https://annotorious.github.io/getting-started.html) or